 On the road to Acklington from Warkworth about 2 miles out, Morwick ice-cream is absolutely delicious!
 Housed in a converted part of the milking shed, it’s a delight to enjoy a gourmet ice-cream whilst watching the beautiful award winning pedigree Ayrshire and Holstein cows milling around.
 There’s a very good little adventure playground for smaller children too, directly in front of the ice cream parlour, making this a great stop.
 Highly recommended and definitely worth stopping off for!
 Tel: 01665 711210 or click here for their website.

 Probably the most atmospheric pub in Warkworth, serving good pub food in a nice setting right in the centre of the village.
-Serving hearty food each day and Sunday lunch on Sundays, you can even take your dog with you too.
-The Masons occasionally have live music on during the year, so keep an eye out on their website.
+They serve hearty food each day and Sunday lunch, you can even take your dog with you too.
+They occasionally have live music on during the year, so keep an eye out on their website.
 Their quiz nights on a Tuesday are popular too, starting at 9pm.
+They have a huge beer garden that’s all been recently refurbished with a pizza hut and more, which is a sun trap too.
 Tel: 01665 711398 or click here for their website.

 A fabulous contemporary cafe created from the conversion of an old pub, Bertram’s is incredibly popular at all times of the day and is open from 9am-7pm 7 days a week.
 Dogs are allowed in the front part of the cafe and the pretty courtyard outside.
 Serving fabulous food with everything from traditional Northumbrian fare such as Kipper Pate through to more contemporary dishes such as Eggs Benedict as well as the best Afternoon Teas in the area.
 Bertrams is perfect for a coffee or home made Cullen Skink soup after a long walk on the beach, or even an early evening meal with little ones.
 It’s licenced too if you fancied something stronger than a coffee!
 Tel: 01665 798070, or click here for their Facebook page.